semantic-systems/paper-microblog-classification-with-one-gpu/README.md

 ## Overview
-This repository contains source code for the paper submitted to ACl 2023 - Small Lab-Scale Supervised Contrastive Learning for Microblog Classification on One GPU - under Apache 2.0 License.
+This repository contains source code for the paper submitted to EMNLP 2024 - Revisiting Supervised Contrastive Learning for Microblog Classification - under Apache 2.0 License.

 ### How to write a configuration file?
 The configuration file is utilized by hydra with a .yaml file.
 To set up a configuration, one can refer to one of the example